Exercise - Visualize data with the render operator

 You'll use the bin()

 function, which groups values into set intervals.
-For example, you may have a data from every day of the year and you'd like to group these dates by week.
+For example, you might have data from every day of the year, and you'd like to group these dates by week.
 Or, you want to group population data by age bins.
 The syntax of this operator is:

 bin(